MarvelSas/ScoutMate/README.md

-# ScoutMate – Application to make scout instruction live easier ⚜️
+# ScoutMate – Application to Make Scout Instruction Easier ⚜️

-ScoutMate is an application to support scout instructors in their daily work with scout teams.
-Our main goal was to release sout instructors from all paper work around scout team to aloows them to focuse on eduction young scouts.
-To achieve this goal we prepared interface which automate a lot of process which previously documented manually on paper.
+ScoutMate is an application designed to support scout instructors in their daily work with scout teams.
+Our main goal is to relieve scout instructors from all paperwork related to scout teams, allowing them to focus on educating young scouts.
+To achieve this goal, we have prepared an interface that automates many processes that were previously documented manually on paper.

 ## 🔥 Features

-✅ **Generating customized PDF documents for orders** - Allows scout instructors to use a simple, efficient interface instead of time-consuming paper work.
+- ✅ **Generating Customized PDF Documents for Orders:** Allows scout instructors to use a simple, efficient interface instead of time-consuming paperwork.
-✅ **Scalable and easy-to-use organization management system** - Make a space for scout instructora where they can store all information about their: scout troops, scout banners, teams.
+- ✅ **Scalable and Easy-to-Use Organization Management System:** Provides a space for scout instructors where they can store all information about their scout troops, scout banners, and teams.
-✅ **System to create and execute scout attempts** - This feature was added to replace classic paper version of scout attemenpts which very offten were lost.
-This feature allow users to access their atemtps from any place in any time.
+- ✅ **System to Create and Execute Scout Attempts:** This feature replaces the classic paper version of scout attempts, which were often lost.
+It allows users to access their attempts from any place at any time.
-✅ **Dockerized Deployment with Nginx** – Simplified and scalable deployment using containerized environments.
+- ✅ **Dockerized Deployment with Nginx:** Simplifies and scales deployment using containerized environments.
-✅ **Secure Authentication & Authorization** – Users can register, log in, and manage their accounts securely.
+- ✅ **Secure Authentication & Authorization:** Users can register, log in, and manage their accounts securely.

 ## 🚀 Live Demo